Trump confident he will prevail against lawsuits over emergency declaration

 The group of states, including California and New York, has charged the president and top officials in his administration with taking away taxpayer funds for their communities to fulfill a promise from his 2016 campaign to curb illegal immigration and the flow of drugs.

-The White House declined to comment on the filing late on Monday, but Trump’s remarks to reporters in the Oval Office suggested he was not concerned or surprised by the legal challenges.
+Trump’s remarks to reporters in the Oval Office suggested he was not concerned or surprised by the states’ legal challenge.

 “I think, in the end, we’re going to be very successful with the lawsuit,” Trump said.
 “It’s an open-and-closed case.”